amritlamsal123/developer_associate/README.md

 #### Primary key
   * An example of a good primary key is CustomerID or User_ID if the application has many customers requests made to various customers records tend to be more or less uniform.
   * An example of a heavily skewed primary key is "Product Category Name" where certain product categories are more popular than the rest.
+#### Which DynamoDB API call doesn't consume capacity units?
+  * UpdateTable
+#### Throughput capacity for Reads and Writes
+  * When you create a table or index in Amazon DynamoDB, you must specify your capacity requirements for read and write activity
+  * One read capacity unit represents one strongly consistent read per second, or two eventually consistent reads per second, for an item up to 4 KB in size.
+If you need to read an item that is larger than 4 KB, DynamoDB will need to consume additional read capacity units.
+The total number of read capacity units required depends on the item size, and whether you want an eventually consistent or strongly consistent read.
+  * One write capacity unit represents one write per second for an item up to 1 KB in size.
+If you need to write an item that is larger than 1 KB, DynamoDB will need to consume additional write capacity units.
+The total number of write capacity units required depends on the item size.
 #### Atomic Counter
   * allows all write requests to be applied in the order they are recieved by incrementing or decrementing the attribute value
 #### Tables limit in AWS accout